Jacques Nienaber: 2016–2017: Munster

-2018–2019: Springboks
+South Africa

+2018–2019

 When Rassie Erasmus accepted the position of Director of Rugby for SA Rugby, he made sure that his lieutenant Nienaber would have a role to play in the South African national set-up.
 Erasmus was subsequently called upon in 2018 to steady the ship as the Springboks endured a poor run of form under coach Allister Coetzee, but he always made it clear that he was not interested in the job long-term.

-2020–present: Springboks
+2020–2023

 In January 2020, Nienaber was announced as the new head coach of the Springboks and handed the keys to a World Champion squad.
 Unusually, Nienaber had no experience as a head coach at the time.
 He would have to wait a full year due to the Covid-19 pandemic before finally fielding his first team against Georgia on 2 July 2021 ahead of the 2021 British and Irish Lions series.
 The Springboks ended up winning the renowned series against the Lions 2–1, coming from behind after very narrowly losing the first test in Cape Town.